vchan2/vchan2.github.io/2024APCalculusBC.md

  (for two students) and <b>Wednesday, November 1</b> in-class (everyone else).
 -->

-Unit 7 test is scheduled for <b>Monday, November 4</b> in-class.
+Unit 7 test is scheduled for <b>Wednesday, November 6</b> in-class.
 You should be proficient in all material contained in Unit 7.
 More precisely, you should be able to:
   * Model and verify solutions to a differential equation
   * Sketch slope fields
   * Reason with slope fields